AuroraTeam/docs.aurora-launcher.ru/docs/en/basic/build.md

 - `s3` - cloud file storage.
 For advanced users

 For convenient compilation of the Launcher on different OS, we use the `GitHub Actions` system.\
-After successful build, the assembled Launcher will appear in the Launchserver folder `gameFiles/release`.
+After successful build, the assembled Launcher will appear in the Launcher Server folder `gameFiles/release`.

 ## Setting up release uploads

-To correctly unload releases, you must already have `public.pem` in the repository and the launchserver address specified in `config.ts`.
+To correctly unload releases, you must already have `public.pem` in the repository and the launcher server address specified in `config.ts`.
 The Launcher Server must have an open port to the internet to be able to get binaries from `GitHub Actions`.

 ## Starting the build